Capital

 SLDI Partners of Tanzania

-- Advantech Consulting Limited (Kenya)
+- Advantech Consulting Limited (Zambia)

-- Enterprise Management Development Center (Kenya)
+- Enterprise Management Development Center (Malawi)

 - Tanzania Catholic Association of Sisters (TCAS) (Tanzania)